ffhan/garduino/README.md

    * All communication is done consistently with only 1 byte; nothing is stored in big chunks of memory - enables fast throughput of data
    * Supports only basic communication with the server - fetch code, get my ID, login, post an entry, complete a code request - memory limitations
 * Basic Garduino system takes up only 30KB.
 That includes all of its' libraries + dynamic data + EEPROM storage.
+* Intuitive, simple & powerful *Menu system* enabling user control through GUI.

 ### Limitations
-* Memory limitation - Only 30KB of program memory is available, with additional 512B of EEPROM storage.
+* Memory limitation - Only 30KB of program memory is available on Arduino Uno, with additional 512B of EEPROM storage.
 Dynamic memory (on Arduino Uno) is only 2KB, so working with JSON and HTTP requests/responses is extremely difficult.
 * Power limitation - Powering LED lights, 300W heating unit, sensors and network connectivity takes up a considerable amount of power.
 * C/C++ are not the best languages to process strings & work with APIs and require real care with how the data is passed.
 * Network limitation - Ethernet shield for arduino supports max.
 10MB connection, which sometimes doesn't play well with modern routers.